 Water/ Sewer Bills:

-- Please notify the City Clerk’s office when you sell your residence and give your move/sale date and your forwarding address.
+- Please notify the City when you sell your residence and give your move/sale date and your forwarding address.
 The City will need to do a final meter reading for your final bill.
 Once final bill is paid your account is finalized.

 - The owner of any dog needs to register the dog at the City Clerks office.
 A copy of vaccinations and a payment of $5.00 per dog is required.
 This license is good for one year June 1 to May 31.